gradio-app/gradio/guides/05_tabular_data_science_and_plots/using_gradio_with_bigquery.md

 ## Setting up your BigQuery Credentials

 To use Gradio with BigQuery, you will need to obtain your BigQuery credentials and use them with the BigQuery Python client.
 If you already have BigQuery credentials, you can skip this section.
-If not, you can do this for free very quickly:
+If not, you can do this for free in just a couple of minutes:

 1. First, log in to your Google Cloud account and go to the Google Cloud Console (https://console.cloud.google.com/)